lkesteloot/unsong/unsong.md

 He smiled.

-“I just think…you can’t be happy with this situation, can you?”
+“I just think... you can’t be happy with this situation, can you?”

 Simeon furrowed his brow.
 “Happy?
 No. But what can you do?
 And it’s not just a rhetorical question. [i]I[/i] can do quite a lot.
 I can create a successful company that helps discover new Names.
 I can donate some money to causes that deserve it.
 I can be nice to the people I meet.
 Once I’m doing all that, there’s no point in dedicating a lobe of my brain to being outraged at the injustices of the world.
 I do what I can, and then stop caring.
 Even the Comet King only besieged Hell until the point when he realized it was a lost cause.
 Then he gave up.
 You care too much and it drives you crazy.”